AriaKilmorev/QuantumArt/README.md

 # QuantumArt
-Some pretty neat "Art" created with quantum fractal interference patterns.
+Some pretty neat "Art" created with quantum fractal interference patterns. -Made with Qiskit